UzEE/contact-list-demo/README.md

 ```

 The Ember.js will be up and running at [http://localhost:4200](http://localhost:4200) by
 default.

+## Building for Deployment

-If you need to build the app, run:
+If you need to build the app to deploy on a web server, you'll need to run the following
+in `%project_dir%/web-app`:

 ```
 > ember build -prod
 ```

 Ember will place the build output in the `/dist ` sub-directory.

+### Changing default API Host

 You may want to change
 the default API host name if your deployment machine would be running the server on another
 URL.
 You can do that in your `config/environment.js` file.